clicksandmortar/fingerprint/README.md

 If the target app is a React app (see [Usage](#usage)), it should also start auto-refreshing on Difi changes.

+## Tooling

+It is recommended you have the following extensions installed:
+- ESLint (with Prettier) package for your editor
+- React dev tools browser extension - general component debugging
+- Redux dev tools browser extension - zustand store debugging.

+Please note that the redux state history feature currently crashes the app.
+This is likely due to a compatibility issue between the slice pattern of zustand and the redux dev tools.
+Further investigation to be done.

+## Debugging

+Use the tools above to aid in your debugging experience.

+There are logs scattered all over the app to help you debug via the browser console.
+Make sure you configure the trading entity's `debug` flag to `true` to see them.

 ## Building

 We have 2 different build scripts: